Our specialist Parkinson’s teams provide care, support and treatment for people living with a confirmed diagnosis of Parkinson’s disease.

 The service provides community Parkinson’s Disease Nurse Specialist (PDNS) support for people with a confirmed diagnosis of Parkinson’s disease.
 The PDNS provides assessment, monitoring of symptoms, management of medication, advice re managing symptoms and ongoing support for patients and carers.
 They work alongside the community neuro rehab team plus local Parkinson’s UK groups and activities.
 They also provide a link between community and hospital services.

 Most patients are seen in community based clinics or their own home if they have difficulty accessing clinics.
-There is also a consultant led Parkinson’s Clinic at St Charles Hospital who the PDNS works alongside.
+There is also a consultant led Parkinson’s Clinic at Lisson Grove Health Centre.
 The team have close links with Parkinson’s UK and support some of their local groups and activities.

 The Merton Community Parkinson’s Service is run by a Parkinson’s nurse specialist, Holly King.
 Once patients are referred to the service, they are seen throughout their disease journey and regular contact is maintained.
 This is to ensure any changes in their condition are identified and gives the patients an opportunity to ask questions and raise any concerns they may have.
 Appropriate care plans can then be formulated in conjunction with the patient, their relatives and the wider multidisciplinary team.